dmbarbour/wikilon/docs/AboutAO.md

 Linking - the mechanical step of substituting a `{%word}` token by its evaluated definition - is performed only insofar as it enables evaluation to proceed.
 AO should not link if it just results in a trivial inlining of code.

-When linking a `{%word@dict}`, we must additionally rewrite undecorated tokens to add the `@dict` namespace.
-This rewrite is performed even when `@dict` names the dictionary we are currently evaluating.
-Explicit link structure is transitively preserved.

 Preserving link structure ensures human-meaningful symbols remain in our evaluated results.
 Further, these symbols will frequently have ad-hoc associative structure like `word.doc` and `word.type` useful for both humans and software agents that might render, extract, or otherwise interact with a definition.
 Preserving link structure is essential for Awelon project's application models.

+### Linking Between Dictionaries

+AO evaluation may occur in a context of named dictionaries, which may be accessed via `{%word@dict}`.

+When linking `{%word@dict}`, we additionally rewrite undecorated tokens to include the `@dict` namespace.
+This is the case even when `@dict` names the current dictionary.
+Explicit link structure always preserves the requested dictionary name, even when multiple names refer to the same dictionary.

+Rewriting is not limited to link dependencies like `{%foo} => {%foo@dict}`.
+We will also rewrite value sealing tokens and active debugging gates - any user defined symbols from that namespace.

 ### Arity Annotations